redhat-cip/edeploy/docs/AHC.rst

  cardiff -p 'results/test1/Dell*.hw' - I firmware,disk

+By using the *-o <directory>* option, cardiff will save the differences between groups in the selected *directory*.
+This is an helper to easily understand the differences between groups.

 Using the SUMMARY view (default)
 ````````````````````````````````
 Cardiff implements multiple views, the default one is called *summary*.